Meldungen aus der UDE

 - von Thomas Wittek

-With the most recent Corovirus Protection Ordinance (CoronaSchVO), the stricter regulations for controlling the spread of infections in North Rhine-Westphalia have been extended (initially until 31 January 2021), including slight modifications.
+With the most recent Corovirus Protection Ordinance (CoronaSchVO), the stricter regulations for controlling the spread of infections in North Rhine-Westphalia have been extended, including slight modifications.

 In accordance with these regulations, UDE is bound to continue keeping presence at the university at reduced levels.
 The university will not be closed; essential operations are to be upheld wherever possible.
 However, studies and teaching, research, and work duties should only be conducted on campus if your presence is absolutely necessary.

 In most cases, it is not permissible to hold face-to-face classes.
 Exemptions are only permitted if the classes cannot be conducted without presence on campus or postponed without causing significant disadvantages to students.
 Such exemptions may be considered, for example, in the case of laboratory practicals and similar classes that require specific premises or technical infrastructure and that students need to complete soon in order to be able to successfully pursue their studies.
 The same applies to sports instruction that is part of study programmes.
 Reasons must be given for such exemptions.

 Face-to-face examinations and corresponding preparatory activities are only permissible if they cannot be postponed for legal or factual reasons or if a postponement would be unacceptable to the candidates (Section 6 (1) of the CoronaSchVO).